Unit construction

 Unit construction is the design of larger motorcycles where the engine and gearbox components share a single casing.
 This sometimes includes the design of automobile engines and was often loosely applied to motorcycles with rather different internal layouts such as the flat twin BMW models.

-Prior to unit construction, the engine and gearbox had their own separate casings and were connected by a primary chain drive running in an oil bath chaincase.
-The new system used a similar chain drive and both had 3 separate oil reservoirs for engine, gearbox and primary drive.
+Prior to the adoption of unit construction, the motorcycle engines and gearboxes typically had separate casings and were connected by a primary chain drive running in an oil-bath chaincase.
+The unit construction design retained a similar chain drive but continued to use separate oil reservoirs for the engine, gearbox, and primary drive.

-Triumph and BSA were already using cast alloy chaincases and started converting to unit construction in the 1950s.
+Triumph and BSA were already using cast non-ferrous alloy chaincases and started converting to unit construction in the 1950s.
 A driving factor behind the BSA/Triumph change was that Lucas had declared an intention to abandon production of motorcycle dynamos and magnetos, and instead produce only alternators.
-By contrast, Velocette, Matchless/AJS and Norton motorcycles continued to be pre-unit construction (the former machines with pressed-steel primary cases) until the end of production in the 1960s and 1970s respectively.
-In reality, the casings were not really "unitary", as the crankcase section was vertically divided in the middle and no oil was shared between the three portions.
-Only in the 1960s did Japanese motorcycles introduce the now- familiar horizontally-split clam-shell which has become almost universal.
+By contrast, Velocette, Matchless/AJS, and Norton motorcycles continued to be pre-unit construction (the former machines with pressed-steel primary cases) until the end of production in the 1960s and 1970s respectively.
+In reality, the casings were not really "unitary," as the crankcase section was vertically divided in the middle and no oil was shared between the three portions.
+In the 1960s Japanese motorcycles introduced the now-familiar horizontally split clamshell which has become almost universal.

-Modern horizontally-split four stroke engines invariably use single oil reservoir (whether wet- or dry-sump; but while this simplifies matters, it is arguable that the previous system of having different types of oil for engine and gearbox is preferable.
-The BMC Mini was an early example of a car with the "gearbox-in-the-sump"; but this practice of using a single oil reservoir, which has become the norm for motorbikes, is generally undesirable for cars and trucks.
+Modern horizontally split four stroke engines invariably use single oil reservoir (whether wet- or dry-sump) but, while this simplifies matters, it is arguable that the previous system of having different types of oil for engine and gearbox is preferable.
+The BMC Mini was an early example of a car with the "gearbox-in-the-sump;" but this practice of using a single oil reservoir, which has become the norm for motorbikes, is generally undesirable for cars and trucks.
 Two stroke "total-loss" bikes always have separate oil for the gearbox, as engine oil is burned along with the fuel.